Study support measures

 Sign language interpreter

 Contact the coordinator well in advance before the beginning of the semester, but at the latest when registering for your programme, if you need a sign language interpreter.

 In the university library, room BIB201, there is a resource room equipped with two computers with custom software which facilitates students with dyslexia:

 - Stava Rex – spellchecker and grammar support in Swedish

 - Spellright – spellchecker and grammar support in English

 - TorTalk – speech synthesis

-All students can download the programs to their own computer.
-Contact your Pedagogical support coordinator to get more information and to receive an activation code.
+All students can download Stava Rex, Spellright and/or TorTalk to their own computers.
+Contact a coordinator for targeted study support to get more information and to receive an activation code.
 The programs are also available on the university's student computers.
 Please bring your own headphones if you wish to use speech synthesis.